ugraveknight/Healslut-Master/README.md

-# Healslut-Master
-A transparent overlay with features to allow users to experience video games more physically

 	#######################  Info  ###########################
 	#							 #
 	# 		Created by u/Graveknight1		 #
 	#							 #
 	# Please contact me via reddit for questions or requests #
 	# If you would like to donate to my work, feel free to   #
 	# reach out.						 #
 	#							 #
 	# This program is not for sale, if someone charged you	 #
 	# for it, you've been ripped off.			 #
 	#							 #
 	# This code was written for the Healsluts community	 #
 	# If you like what you see, check them out at 		 #
 	# r/healsluts						 #
 	#							 #
 	##########################################################

 	###################### Instructions #####################

 I made this program so that all people could enjoy the healslut kink even when they may not be able to coordinate with a partner.
-I recommend that you make a shortcut to the HealslutMaster.exe file and place that where you'd like.
-All folders within the HealslutMaster folder are not to be edited with the exception of the Resources folder.

-	Everything will crash if you edit any file outside of the Resources folder.

 			#### The Program ####

 This program launches a small window on the right side of your screen.
 Its purpose is to aid the user in navigating punishments, rewards, vibrator speeds and image overlays.
+I usually run this program, then start whatever game I am playing, then start the overlay.
 It was my goal to make this program as customizable as possible so that the user can enjoy an intimate experience.
-This program is distributed with a folder directory consistant with the list below.
+This program is distributed with a folder directory consistent with the list below.

 		--- Audio
 			This folder can be filled with any sounds you'd like to tie to your punishments and rewards.
 There is a file named 'Punishment Buzz.mp3' which is used to play a failure sound when the user fails to fill out the writeforme entry box correctly.
 All files in this folder must be .mp3 files.
+		--- Errors
+			Anytime the program runs into an issue, it will log that error here.
+If the problem persists, reach out to me and let me know what these files say so I can fix it for you!
 		--- Healslut Games
-			This folder can contain an list of rules, punishments and rewards it is not necessary to populate the rules file with text, but it is critical that each of the three are named consistantly. for example 'Overwatch Rules', 'Overwatch
+			This folder can contain a list of rules, punishments and rewards it is not necessary to populate the rules file with text, but it is critical that each of the three are named consistently. for example, 'Overwatch Rules', 'Overwatch
-			Punishments', 'Overwatch Rewards' If the game name is spelled inconsistantly, or not coupled with rules, punishments and rewards, respectively, this function wont work.
+			Punishments', 'Overwatch Rewards' If the game name is spelled inconsistently, or not coupled with rules, punishments and rewards, respectively, this function wont work.
 		--- Hypno Gif
-			This folder can be customized, but only if the user replaces the images with exact file names.
-I would not recommend changing the contents of this folder unless you are proficent with file types.
+			This folder contains subfolders of all of the users gifs. to populate this folder, open the program, press edit hypno, then enter your desired screen size and press format gifs.
 		--- Images
 			This folder and all subfolders are to be named to the user's desire and populated with images the user would like to enjoy